 And if you’re looking for the best Kodi add-ons and repositories to use with OSMC, take a look at these related articles:

-- Best Kodi Repositories of 2017 – These 5 Kodi Repositories are Still Working
+- Best Kodi Repositories – These 5 Kodi Repositories are Still Working

 Why Use OSMC?
 The Pros and Cons